 If you need even more stretch, do the bind off on a larger pair of needles than you used for the cuff up until that point.

-See this bind off in action in the ruffled leg warmers pattern, sized for kids from babies up to age 10.
-They are a great item for little dancers and need to have stretch at both the top and bottom of the leg warmers.
-Or, use this ribbed leg warmers pattern, suitable for all ages.
+See this bind off in action in these ruffled leg warmers, sized for kids from babies up to age 10.
+They are a great item for little dancers and need to have stretchiness at both the top and bottom of the leg warmers.
 Leg warmers are definitely an item where one size does not fit all.
 It seems we all have a different arrangement of wide or narrow calves paired with slim or wide ankles.
 It can be a challenge to knit leg warmers without getting good measurements from the person you intend to wear them.
-With the stretchy bind off, you have more leeway with size, and it makes for a more comfortably fitting item.
+With the stretchy bind off, you have more leeway with size, and it makes for a more comfortable fitting item.